 Step 2: Application

 The College assumes all Upper Fifth students will wish to transfer to the Sixth Form, unless formal notice is given.
 A term's notice is required, though wherever possible, we would encourage earlier discussions of alternative plans.

 In February, the Headmaster will make the offer of an unconditional Sixth Form place to each Upper Fifth Former on the basis of satisfactory mock exam results in January; those whose mock results are below the required level will be advised of the future requirements to be achieved if a place is to be confirmed.

 Step 3: Entry Requirements

 Entry to the Sixth Form will normally be conditional on the achievement of:

-- at least a B grade in the GCSE subject (or equivalent) for each A level;
+- At least a 6 grade in the GCSE (or related) subject for each A Level;

 - A good disciplinary and attendance record.

 Step 4: A Level Choices

-Guidance on A level choices will be given at the Introduction to Sixth Form Evening, through tutor groups and Houses, and from the Head of Sixth Form to small groups.
+Guidance on A Level choices will be given at the Introduction to Sixth Form Evening, through tutor groups and Houses, and from the Head of Sixth Form to small groups.
 You can read about the wide range of A Level subjects offered here.

 Individual queries will be dealt with on an ad hoc basis by the tutor, House staff or members of the Sixth Form team.